-Yes, yes and yes.
+Yes, yes, and yes.
 It’s all of them and more.

-Search engine optimization (SEO) is the process of optimizing your online content, so that a search engine likes to show it as a top result for searches of a certain keyword.
+Search engine optimization (SEO) is the process of optimizing your online content so that a search engine likes to show it as a top result for searches of a certain keyword.

 But to understand how to show up first in the search engine results, you first need to know how search even works or precisely the SEO Force.
 So, let’s dig in.

-“Content is where I expect much of the real money will be made on the Internet…” Bill Gates – January 1996 and it’s true as ever today.
+Content: “Content is where I expect much of the real money will be made on the Internet…” Bill Gates – January 1996 and it’s true as ever today.
 When you Google “quick and easy homemade pasta”, Google will put all its resources to find the best recipe it believes is for homemade pasta.
 It doesn’t look for the quickest recipe, the easiest recipe, or throw out a bunch of online shops for frozen dinners.
 Google always tries to give you the best possible experience by directing you to the greatest content it can find.
-And hence the first step to do well with SEO is to produce great seo content.
+And hence the first step to do well with SEO is to produce great SEO content.

-Keyword Research: You need to find some of the most relevant words/phrases that best describes your services/product or business.
+Keyword Research: You need to find some of the most relevant words/phrases that best describe your services/product or business.
 One aspect of this strategy is to use long-tail keywords instead of general keywords (not discouraging to use these as well).
 These types of phrases are longer and more accurate than their more commonly searched variations.
 These keywords have lower competition, are highly focused and relevant to online searches.
 Long-tail keywords drive higher conversions because they deliver highly qualified traffic and leads through online searches.
-Using these, you in turn focus on user intent and conversions.
+Using these, you, in turn, focus on user intent and conversions.
 Remember, keyword stuffing is a complete NO these days.

 Direct Answers: If your content is clearly written and answers some of the questions as asked by a consumer, your result can come directly below the search bar of Google.
 Hence, it is important to keep the content crisp and concise.

-Freshness of Content: Besides a strong keyword influence in your seo content, keep adding new seo content to your webpage or keep your existing content up-to-date.
+Freshness of Content: Besides a strong keyword influence in your SEO content, keep adding new SEO content to your webpage, or keep your existing content up-to-date.

 Bounces and Blocked Sites: Google has confirmed that user interaction is a ranking factor.
 They’ve even gone as far as to consider how many Chrome users block your site.
 So make sure you keep an eye on your bounce rate and “time on page” in Google Analytics.

-The next big chunk you need to take care after making your content evergreen is HTML.
+The next big chunk you need to take care of after making your content evergreen is HTML.
 There are 4 parts of HTML which you need to optimize for each and every piece of content you put online.